- Home

 Voices of Victoria

-The process has also provided valuable insights into the kinds of assistance people most want and need, to help them lead a good life now and into the future.
+The process also provided valuable insights into the kinds of assistance people most want and need, to help them lead a good life now and into the future.

-This report details the feedback we received from 12 diverse communities across the state.
+The Voices of Victoria report details the feedback we received from 12 diverse communities across the state.

-We have analysed the contributions of the more than 200 people consulted face-to-face and online and grouped their views thematically according to geographic location, cohort and age.
+We analysed the contributions of the more than 200 people consulted face-to-face and online and grouped their views thematically according to geographic location, cohort and age.

 What did we hear?